viznut/unscii/README.md

 - hex2bdf.pl: converts a .hex file into X11 .bdf format (from Unifont)
 - makeconverters.pl: makes shell scripts that convert between Unicode and legacy Unscii
 - makevecfonts.ff: a Fontforge script to build ttf/otf/woff fonts from an .svg font
-- merge-otherfonts.pl: fills in the missing glyphs from unifont.hex and fsex-adapte.hex
+- merge-otherfonts.pl: fills in the missing glyphs from unifont.hex and fsex-adapted.hex
 - vectorize.c: builds a .svg font file from a .hex file

 Other files in this directory:
 - fsex-adapted.hex: Fixedsys Excelsior, an older public domain font with some similarities to Unscii
-- unifont.hex: Unifont, the definitive Unicode bitmap font. see https://savannah.gnu.org/projects/unifont/
+- unifont.hex: Unifont, the definitive Unicode bitmap font.